-- How does your school support children with SEND? - How do you make adaptations for children with SEND? - How are teaching assistants used? - Will my child have access to a key worker?
+- How does your school support children with SEND? - How is the curriculum adapted for children with SEND? - How are teaching assistants used? - Will my child have access to a key worker? - How do you make adaptations for children with SEND? - Are all the buildings accessible to children with disabilities?

-How you can communicate with them
+How you can communicate

-- Who would be my main contact in school if I have any concerns? - How do we communicate and when? - Is there a home/school diary or an app to support communication? - How will you support me to support my child? - English is not my first language.
+- Who would be my main contact in school if I have any concerns or want to check something? - How do we communicate and when? - Is there a home/school diary or an app to support communication? - How will you support me to support my child? - English is not my first language.
 What support is available to help me access information?